illusori/space-engineers-zi-pubsub/README.md

 #### Consumer Setup

-Consuming events is a little more complciated.
+Consuming events is a little more complicated.
 First we need to register to receive events.
 To do that, let's modify the basic setup a little:

 ```C#
 public void FindPubSubBlocks() {